asungur/LS_backend/ls170/study_notes.md

 * This is how TCP deals with network overloading.

 # URLs
-## Components of URL, query strings
+## Components of URL, query strings and constructing a valud URL

 * **URL(Uniform Resource Locator)** is the most widely used part of **URI(Uniform Resource Identifier)**
 * URL sets how resources located.